biocore/q2-qemistree/README.md

   --o-visualization /path-to-qemistree-plot.qzv/
 ```

-**Note**: The above command colors and labels the tree tips based on the columns specified by `--p-category` ('class' here).
-By default, the tree tips without a Classyfire classification would be labelled with their parent m/z.

 This QZV can also be interactively visualized in [iTOL](https://itol.embl.de/) using [Qiime2 Viewer](https://view.qiime2.org) to facilitate further metabolomic exploration and annotation.